 Many people who are outside of the LGBTQIA+ community don’t know the history of Pride Month and the Stonewall Uprising.
 It’s important to teach the origins of Pride Month so that people can understand its importance.

 Pride Month is more than parades and rainbow packaging; it’s a liberation and human rights movement.
 It’s crucial to educate people about the discrimination the LGBTQIA+ community faces and how the community is still fighting for equal rights more than 50 years later.
+This education can happen well after Pride Month ends.

 3. Review Your Own Internal Policies